bowardwoward/HS-BET/README.md

 - Reset Password 🔃
 - Swagger Documentation with Authentication 😎
 - Custom Validation pipeline 🪈
+- Prisma ORM for even more typesafety with database 📐
 - Typesafe using Zod schemas ✅
 - API validation for incoming response 🧳
 - Account Retrieval 🏃‍♂️